 Blog Postings — All of your blog postings will be composed in your Sutori story; I will be giving you precise directions for setting up your personal blog.
 These blog postings will be in response to questions or topics from our class curriculum; you will be given specific instructions for each posting.
 Postings should be developed responses (if you need a target, shoot for 500-800 words) and may contain text, video, images, links, etc. You are considered the composer of your blog, so there is no limit to the creativity you may use!
 Note: You will be composing these blog postings in a Sutori story that I have created for you.

-Annotation Sessions — Instead of traditional discussion board forums in an LMS that usually contain 1-post-and-3-peer-responses-type that basically kill organic, generative discussions, I’ll be using an annotation tool called Hypothes.is that is integrated directly into this open text and in Canvas.
+Annotation Sessions (FA/SP semesters only) — Instead of traditional discussion board forums in an LMS that usually contain 1-post-and-3-peer-responses-type that basically kill organic, generative discussions, I’ll be using an annotation tool called Hypothes.is that is integrated directly into this open text and in Canvas.
 In short, we’ll be embedding our discussion directly within our readings!
 Annotations do not have to be perfect or earth-shattering words of wisdom; instead, they should represent your honest engagement with the text you are reading.
 In each Annotation Session, you should aim for at least 3 substantive annotations (if you need a target, shoot for 75-100 words each).
 This could be in the form of highlights, of questions, of added information, or of links to other texts/websites/videos.
 In so doing, you will assume the roles of knowledge producers and collaborators who, together, will experience deeper learning.
 Review the handout “How To Annotate a Text” to learn more.
 Annotations will be completed through the Hypothes.is tool in Canvas.

 Peer Assessments — You will be asked to respond to and assess a number of your peers’ Blog Postings.
 The goal of these assessments is NOT to evaluate or comment on “correctness”; instead, you will be describing how you experienced your peers’ writing, how it engaged your thinking or feelings (or, conversely, failed to engage you).
 These assessments will be made in the form of response Comments directly attached to the peers’ Blog Postings, so they’ll act as a live conversation about the rhetorical effectiveness of the writing.
 Specific guidelines are provided on our labor timeline; each peer assessment should reflect thoughtful, compassionate comments.